Qihoo 360: Samsung spyware

 In January 2020, a Reddit user reported Qihoo's presence in Samsung mobile phones as a pre-installed storage cleaner in the device settings, from where it sends data packages to Chinese servers.
-The user could not identify which information is sent specifically, but the post was drawing enough attention to trend on Reddit's front page for a while.
+The user could not identify which information is sent specifically.
 Later, Samsung representative declared that the only data sent back to Qihoo is generic information needed to optimize storage — specifically naming OS version, phone model, and storage capacity, among other data.
 Qihoo's main contribution is a reference library for identifying junk files, but that library is stored locally in the utility, and Qihoo never receives data that would allow it to identify a particular file on a user's device.